Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Don’t run to where the children are as your partner may hurt them as well.

-If violence is unavoidable, make yourself a small target: dive into a corner and curl up into a ball with your face protected and your arms around either side of your head, fingers entwined.
+If violence is unavoidable, make yourself a small target.
+Dive into a corner and curl up into a ball with your face protected.
+Position your arms around either side of your head, with your fingers entwined.

 If possible, have a phone accessible at all times and know the numbers to call for help.
 Know where the nearest pay phone is located.
 Know your local battered women’s shelter phone number.
 Don’t be afraid to call the police.

-Let trusted friends and neighbors know of your situation and develop a plan and visual signal for when you need help.
+Let trusted friends and neighbors know of your situation.
+Develop a plan and visual signal for when you need help.

 Teach your children how to get help.
 Instruct them not to get involved in the violence between you and your partner.
 Plan a code word to signal that they should get help or leave the house.

 Tell your children that violence is never right, even when someone they love is being violent.
-Tell them that neither you nor they are at fault or cause the violence, and that when anyone is being violent, it is important to keep safe.
+Tell them that neither you nor they are at fault, and that when anyone is being violent, it is important to keep safe.

 Practice how to get out safely.
 Practice with your children.